DVC FIRPTA

 dvc harpta

-It is a withholding similar to a deposit to make sure you file and pay the required Hawaii income, general excise (GE), and transient accommodations taxes (TAT), as applicable.
+It is a withholding similar to a deposit to make sure you file and pay the required United States Internal Revenue Tax.
 The amount withheld is only a rough estimate.
-When the selling owner subsequently files a Hawaii tax return, the owner then computes the property tax liability and can then get a refund of any tax previously paid, but that is not owed.
+When the selling owner subsequently files a federal 1040 tax return, the owner then computes the property tax liability and can then get a refund of any tax previously paid, but that is not owed.
 FIRPTA is a payment of tax just like wage withholding or estimated taxes would be.

-If you have no gain at all on your Hawaii property sale and you are current on your GE and TAT taxes, you might get ALL of the withheld fee (7.25% of the sale of the property) back as a refund.
+If you have no gain at all on your property sale, you will very likely get ALL of the withheld fee (15% of the sale of the property) back as a refund.
 If you do owe capital gains, general excise, and transient accommodations taxes, then it is possible that you might actually owe more tax than the amount withheld.

 IS HARPTA THE SAME AS FIRPTA?